akhiiasati/FPGA_PROJECT_VGA/README.md

 # PROBLEM STATEMENT

 (a.)
-As a first step, read images stored in a Block RAM into a buffer, and display it on a VGA monitor at different corners of the VGA after a certain delay.
-You should be able to find the VGA interfacing code.
+As a first step, read images stored in a Block RAM into a buffer and display them on a VGA monitor at all 4 corners.

 (b.)
-Apply image transformation techniques (these techniques can use the bit serial multiplier and bit parallel multiplier) to the captured image, display it on VGA
+Apply image transformation techniques to the captured image and display the transformed image on VGA.

 # INTRODUCTION